Martti Välimaa

-Martti Välimaa (born 27 February 1989, in Imatra) was an American football defensive tackle, for the Dresden Monarchs of the GFL.
+Martti Välimaa (born 27 February 1989) is a former American football defensive tackle, for the Dresden Monarchs of the GFL.

 He was a member of various elite teams in Europe, such as Dresden Monarchs, Turku Trojans, Seinäjoki Crocodiles and in the Austrian Football League for the Cineplexx Blue Devils.
 He was a member of national team Finland from 2006 till 2010 and the captain of the junior national team from 2006 till 2008.